Printed Circuit Board Definition & The History of the PCB

 To get where we are today as the nation’s third leading PCB manufacturer, with outstanding reliability and Exclusive Services (free PCB design layout software, PCB Artist and free file check, FreeDFM.com) there had to be an invention and history of the printed circuit board.
 We invite you to read about the origins of the PCB and how it has been used throughout the 20th and 21st centuries.

+To define what a PC board is, we have to look back at history that traces the evolution of printed circuit boards back to the early 20th century.
 The first PCB patents for "printed wire" were issued in the early 1900's but PCBs that we would recognize first came into use after World War II.
 In 1925, Charles Ducas of the United States submitted a patent application for a method of creating an electrical path directly on an insulated surface by printing through a stencil with electrically conductive inks.
 Hence the name "printed wiring" or "printed circuit."
 An Austrian scientist, Dr Paul Eisler, is credited with making the first operational printed wiring board in 1943.
 It was used as a replacement for bulky radio tube wiring.

 Click Here to download the presentation on "How to Build a Printed Circuit Board."